changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 ## 2.3 Type inference

-In traditional C and C++, the types of parameters must be clearly defined, which does not help us to quickly encode, especially when we are faced with a large number of complex template types, we must clearly indicate the type of variables in order to proceed.
-Subsequent coding, which not only slows down our development efficiency, but also makes the code stinking and long.
+In traditional C and C++, the types of parameters must be clearly defined, which does not help us to quickly encode, especially when we are faced with a large number of complex template types, we must indicate the type of variables to proceed.
+Subsequent coding, which not only slows down our development efficiency but also makes the code stinking and long.

 C++11 introduces the two keywords `auto` and `decltype` to implement type derivation, letting the compiler worry about the type of the variable.
 This makes C++ the same as other modern programming languages, in a way that provides the habit of not having to worry about variable types.